uniqueumesh/alwrity-ai-paragraph-rewriter/README.md

-# alwrity-e-commerce-keyword-research-tool
+# alwrity-ai-paragraph-rewriter
-Generate high-performing e-commerce product-related keywords and long-tail queries.
+Rewrite and enhance paragraphs using AI for clarity, tone, and engagement.